vincentdebakker/CRISPRi-seq/README.md

 # _de novo_ sgRNA design
 The pipeline in the file **sgRNA_library_design.R** can be run to design an sgRNA library for the given genome and annotated features of choice.
 It identifies all possible candidate sgRNAs targeting the non-template strands of all features.
 Then it calls the core function `sgRNAefficiencyMC()` to identify for each of the candidate sgRNAs all possible binding sites on the genome.
 Using that data, the maximum off-target `reprAct` score is computed for each sgRNA, per feature.
 Finally, the pipeline first selects for each feature the candidate sgRNAs with the lowest expected maximum off-target repression activity (within some user-defined error range) and secondly, of that subset, the one sgRNA with the smallest `dist2CS`.
+In addition, corresponding forward and reverse oligo's are designed for each selected sgRNA for library construction.

 Candidate sgRNAs for every feature are found using `CRISPRseek::findgRNAs()` and genomes and annotations (GFF files) are imported from NCBI using the [biomartr package](https://cran.r-project.org/package=biomartr).
 The pipeline supports multicore processing.